ruqaiyapydev/Expence_tracker.py/README.md

-# Expence_tracker.py
+# Expense Tracker App

-A simple CLI-based expense tracker with file handling in Python
+A simple CLI-based Expense Tracker written in Python.
+It lets you add expenses, store them in a file & read them later.

+## Features
+- Add daily expenses
+- Store data in text file
+- Read all expenses

+## How to Run